risi-kondor/GElib/python/docs/source/SO3vec.rst

 Clebsch-Gordan products
 =======================

-The Clebsch-Gordan product of two SO3-vectors can be computed as follows.
+The Clebsch-Gordan product of two SO3-vectors is computed as follows.

 .. code-block:: python